cemac/rdm-skills/README.md

-# rdm-skills
+# Introduction to Data Archiving

-Research Data Management skills training for postgraduate researchers.
+This content is to be used for MRes Climate and Atmospheric Science at University of Leeds.

 Slides created using [reveal.js](https://revealjs.com).